 Inspired by red lentil dal, this somewhat non-traditional red lentil curry emphasizes convenience and ease, relying on pantry staples and the Instant Pot.
 Just 5 minutes of prep, then sit back and relax!
-Comforting and full of flavor.
-Vegan, gluten-free, and oil-free.
+Comforting and full of flavor, this Instant Pot curry is vegan, gluten-free, and oil-free.

 With endless days at home plus a hot and humid summer, lately I'm often so tired by dinner time that even the thought of whipping up one of my go-to weeknight veggie sautés is too much.
 And that's exactly how this Instant Pot Red Lentil Curry was born.

 I mentioned this is a non-traditional take on red lentil curry.
 So what liberties did I take?
 First, it has more tomatoes than it should because I needed to use up a 28 ounce can.
-When that turned out to be delicious, I decided to stick with it!
+But when that turned out to be delicious, I decided to stick with it.

-We really like the additional protein source because it makes the curry even more filling and gives it a meaty and hearty bite.
-But if you don't have either one of those ingredients on hand, simply increase the red lentils to 1 1/2 cups.
+We really enjoy the additional protein source because it makes the curry even more filling and gives it a meaty and hearty bite.
+But if you don't have either one of those ingredients on hand, simply increase the red lentils to 1 ½ cups.

 - TVP or soy curls, optional

 - ginger root

 - tamari or soy sauce

 The only ingredients you have to chop to prepare this curry are onion and garlic.
 How great is that?

 If you have a microplane zester, use it to zest the fresh ginger.
 If not, go ahead and finely mince the ginger, as well.